cNoveron/ERC20-Token-Rewards/README.md

-# Pedro's List
+# ERC20-Token-Rewards for Services

-The Uber for household services.
+The Uber for real world physical services.

 ### What kind of services?